-Over the last decade or so, Rolex has progressively offered a wider assortment of larger watches.
+Over the last decade or so, we have seen an increasing number of larger Rolex watches.
 There was the introduction of brand-new models, such as the Yacht-Master II, Deepsea, and Sky-Dweller, which all featured larger-than 40mm cases.
 Moreover, Rolex also launched larger versions of the Day-Date, Datejust, Oyster Perpetual, and Yacht-Master to sit alongside smaller options.
 And finally, Rolex fitted some collections, like the Explorer, Explorer II, Air-King, and Sea-Dweller, with larger cases entirely.

 For fans of larger watches, this is good news.
 Yet, for others who prefer watches with more restrained proportions, bigger is most definitely not better.
 Thankfully, there are still plenty of Rolex watches for men with smaller wrists out there – some in the current catalog and some discontinued models.
 Here are a few of our top picks.

 Table of Contents: